 I would encourage my fellow dialysis healthcare teammates to go through the above exercise, know which dialysis modality you would want, and once you are comfortable share your thoughts when a patient asks you, “If you had kidney failure, which dialysis treatment would you choose?”

-Robert Provenzano, M.D., F.A.C.P., is Vice President of Medical Affairs at DaVita Inc. and Chief of Nephrology at St. John Hospital and Medical Center in Detroit.
+Robert Provenzano, M.D., F.A.C.P., is a former Vice President of Medical Affairs at DaVita Inc. and a former Chief of Nephrology at St. John Hospital and Medical Center in Detroit.